TritonDataCenter/smartos-live/tools/javascriptlint/README.md

 This branch of JSL has been tested on:

-- SmartOS (Illumos-based) with Python 2.4
+- SmartOS (illumos-based), both 32-bit and 64-bit.
-- Mac OSX 10.6.8 with Python 2.6
+- Mac OS X Snow Leopard, Lion, and Mountain Lion.
+- Debian Squeeze (6.0.5).

+All of these use Python 2.6 or later.

 History
 -------